Logo

 The %pop instruction is used to pop the index of the scanner pushed before and to switch to the scanner configuration with that index.

-Currently the scanner state switching only works if the lookahead at the point where the switch is made is only of size 1 because the lookahead mechanism is not aware of scanner states.
+Currently the scanner parser-based state switching only works if the lookahead at the point where the switch is made is only of size 1 because the lookahead mechanism is directly influenced by the current scanner state.
 This means the provision of lookahead tokens will be made with the current active scanner and may fail if a token is not known by it.
 In most cases this can be circumvented by an appropriate grammar formulation.
+If this is not possible consider to use Scanner-bases scanner switching instead.

 You may have look at example scanner_states that demonstrates the handling of scanner states.

-Omitting grammar symbol from the AST in auto-gen modus
+Omitting grammar symbols from the AST in auto-gen modus

 You can suffix grammar symbols (terminals and non-terminals) with a cut operator (^).
 This instructs parol to not propagate them to the AST in auto-gen modus.